vuetifyjs/nuxt-module/docs/guide/advanced/runtime-hooks.md

 # Nuxt Runtime Hooks

-This module configures and registers Vuetify using Nuxt plugins via `vuetify:configuration` runtime hook.
+This module configures and registers Vuetify using Nuxt plugins via the `vuetify:configuration` runtime hook.

-`vuetify:configuration` hook is for internal use and not meant to be used by third-party plugins or directly from your application.
+The `vuetify:configuration` hook is intended for internal use and should not be used by third-party plugins or directly from your application.
-This module will expose only the necessary Nuxt plugins to configure Vuetify using the options you've configured in your application:
+This module exposes only the necessary Nuxt plugins to configure Vuetify based on the options you've set in your application:
-- [icons](/guide/features/icons/): this Nuxt plugin is always registered, you can write your own Nuxt plugin via `vuetifyOptions.icons.defaultSet = 'custom'` Nuxt configuration option, you have an example using UnoCSS in [Adding a new Vuetify icon set](/guide/features/icons/unocss-preset-icons#adding-a-new-vuetify-icon-set), replace the icons with your custom ones.
+- [icons](/guide/features/icons/): This Nuxt plugin is always registered.
+You can write your own Nuxt plugin via the `vuetifyOptions.icons.defaultSet = 'custom'` Nuxt configuration option.
+An example using UnoCSS can be found in [Adding a new Vuetify icon set](/guide/features/icons/unocss-preset-icons#adding-a-new-vuetify-icon-set), where you can replace the icons with your custom ones.
-- [i18n](/guide/features/i18n): this Nuxt plugin will be only registered when `@nuxtjs/i18n` module is configured.
+- [i18n](/guide/features/i18n): This Nuxt plugin is registered only when the `@nuxtjs/i18n` module is configured.
-- [date](/guide/features/date): this Nuxt plugin will be only registered when `vuetifyOptions.date` Nuxt configuration option is configured.
+- [date](/guide/features/date): This Nuxt plugin is registered only when the `vuetifyOptions.date` Nuxt configuration option is configured.

-If you need to update the Vuetify configuration before calling `createVuetify` and registering the plugin, you can use the `vuetify:before-create` hook in your Nuxt Plugin:
+If you need to update the Vuetify configuration before `createVuetify` is called and the plugin is registered, you can use the `vuetify:before-create` hook in your Nuxt Plugin:
 ::: code-group

 ```ts [plugins/vuetify.ts]